SeeminglyScience/ScriptBlockDisassembler/README.md

 ## Why

-Ever try to read `Compiler.cs` in PowerShell/PowerShell?
+Ever try to read [`Compiler.cs`][compiler] in [PowerShell/PowerShell][powershell]?
 It's doable, but tedious.
 Especially for more complex issues it'd be nice to just get a readable version of the final expression tree.

 So I wrote this.
 It forces the `ScriptBlock` to be compiled, and then digs into it with reflection to find the LINQ expression tree it generated.
 Then runs it through [ReadableExpressions][readable] with some PowerShell specific customizations and boom we got something much easier to understand.